ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterDeployContract/course.md

 # Chapter 23 : Deploy contract

-<dialog character="admiral">Time to deploy into the battlefield Rookie!</dialog>
+<dialog character="admiral">Time to deploy into the battlefield, Rookie!</dialog>

 ## Smart contract

-A smart contract is some code written in Michelson language (a low-level stack-based turing-complete language).
+A smart contract is a piece of code written in the Michelson language, a low-level stack-based Turing-complete language.
+It performs several functions:

-It defines all _entry points_ (invocable functions) of the smart contract.
+- It defines all _entry points_ (invocable functions) of the smart contract.
-It defines the prototype of each entry point (e.g. specifies the parameters types of the entry point).
+- It defines the prototype of each entry point (e.g., specifies the parameter types of the entry point).
-It defines the _storage_ of the smart contract.
+- It defines the _storage_ of the smart contract.

 ### Storage

 The storage is an allocated memory space associated to a smart contract.
-The storage is a persistent data store for the smart contract.
+It serves as a persistent data store for the smart contract.

-The description of the storage is done by strongly-typing the data structure.
+The description of the storage is achieved by strongly typing the data structure.

 ### Entry points

 Entry points of a smart contract describe how to mutate a storage.

-Executing an entry point takes some parameters and a state of a storage and returns a new state of storage and some operations
+Executing an entry point involves taking parameters and a the current state of a storage, then returning a new state of storage along with some operations.

 ![](/images/contract_in_out.png)

-The execution of an entry point produces a new state of the storage of the smart contract.
-If the entry point execution did not throw an exception and did not fail then the new state of storage is applied.
+The execution of an entry point results in a new state of the storage of the smart contract.
+If the entry point execution does not throw an exception and does not fail, the new state of storage is applied.

-Operations are transactions (smart contract invocation) that will be sent to some other contracts.
-They will trigger an entry point of the targeted contract or a tez transfer (no invocation of entry point).
-If the execution of an entry point produces operations (an ordered list of transactions) then they are sent and executed following the order of the list of operations.
+Operations refer to transactions (smart contract invocations) that will be sent to other contracts.
+They can trigger an entry point of the targeted contract or transfer tez (no invocation of entry point).
+If the execution of an entry point produces operations (an ordered list of transactions), they are sent and executed following the order of the list of operations.

 ## Deploy

 A smart contract must be deployed on the blockchain in order to be invoked.
 When deploying a smart contract on the blockchain, one must specify the initial state of the storage.

-Deployment of a smart contract in Tezos is called "origination".
+The deployment of a smart contract in Tezos is called "origination".

-Here is the syntax of the tezos command line to deploy a smart contract :
+Here is the syntax of the Tezos command line to deploy a smart contract:

 ```
 tezos-client originate contract <contract_name> transferring <amount_tez> from <from_user> \